cryptotech6453/pbob-api/README.md

 # pbob-api
-Oracle connection with poker sites
+Oracle connection with poker sites (Poker Backing on Blockchain)